Bob-Harper/nms_dynamic_suit_voice/README.md

 ## Limitations / Disclaimer

-- This mod is incompatible with other mods that change the suit voice.
+- This is incompatible with mods that change the suit voice by placing sound files in the MODS folder.
-- This mod (and the notes regarding it's capabilities) assume minimizing VRAM occupation.
-If you have a high end Nvidia card, I would love to hear how it fares.
+- This project (and the notes regarding it's capabilities) assume minimizing VRAM and GPU necessity.
+It is not currently enabled to take advantage of a GPU so as not to impact actual gameplay.
-- Larger LLM's give better dynamic results, at the expense of eating your VRAM and gpu cycles.
-- Larger LLM's tend to take longer to process, meaning it will take longer to create a new voice line and save it, decreasing the chances of being able to create a new file fast enough if doing repetitive actions that call the same suit line (crafting or selling, typically)
-- Smaller LLM's are better for speed - The prompting used currently is very heavily optimized for qwen3:0.6b, if you choose to swap that out, you may need to take some time testing the output results.
-A transcript test script is included to help with this.

 ⚠️ WARNING